-In Canada, the main uncertainties relate to performance of future infill wells and the effectiveness of the alkaline-surfactantpolymer injection in mobilizing bypassed oil.
+In Canada, the main uncertainties at Suffield relate to performance of future infill wells and the effectiveness of the alkalinesurfactant-polymer injection in mobilizing bypassed oil.
+At Onion Lake Thermal, the main uncertainties include the performance of future drilling pads and the steam generation capabilities and effectiveness.
 These uncertainties are captured in the 1P to 2P range of estimates.
-Other uncertainties include weather related downtime and facility performance and effectiveness of gas optimization investments.
+Other uncertainties include weather related downtime and facility performance and effectiveness of Suffield gas optimization investments.
 The abandonment and reclamation liability beyond what has been considered in the reserve assessment is not material to the Canadian asset valuation.
 This asset does not have high expected development or operating cost, or contractual obligations that would impair the Group's realized prices.

 In France, the main uncertainties relate to reservoir performance in the Triassic formation pools that are early in their waterflood life.
 This uncertainty has been captured in the 1P to 2P range of estimates.
-The performance of the future development at Vert La Gravelle is also an uncertainty considered in the estimates.
+The performance of the recent and future development wells at Vert La Gravelle is also an uncertainty considered in the estimates.
+Villeperdue West development performance is an uncertainty captured in the 1P to 2P range.
 There are no material abandonment and reclamation costs other than what has been considered in the reserves assessment, high expected development or operating costs, or contractual obligations that would impair the Group's realized prices.
 In addition, the French government enacted legislation in 2017 to restrict production of oil and gas under existing production licenses in France from 2040.
-The reported proved reserves assume a cessation of production as at 2040, although given the uncertainties regarding the application of this new legislation, the reported probable and possible reserves do not assume cessation at such date.
+The reported proved reserves assume a cessation of production as at 2040, given the uncertainties regarding the application of this new legislation, the reported probable and possible reserves do not assume cessation at such date.

-In Malaysia, the main uncertainties relate to reservoir performance of the 2019 infill wells and in particular rate of water-cut build for the recent wells A15, A16, and A17.
+In Malaysia, the main uncertainties relate to rate of water cut build of the recent 2019/Q120 infill wells.
 This uncertainty has been captured in the 1P to 2P range of estimates.
-Other uncertainties include, but are not limited to, facility uptime performance, electric submersible pump performance and run life, and operating cost performance.
+Other uncertainties include, but are not limited to, facility uptime performance, electric submersible pump performance and operating cost performance.
 There are no material abandonment and reclamation costs other than what has been considered in the reserves assessment, high expected development or operating costs, or contractual obligations that would impair the Group's realized prices.